jverkoey/windfish/ui/WindfishIDEHelp/_English.lproj/welcome.md

 The standard Gameboy register addresses and some common data types are also registered by default.

 To save your project and the generated assembly code, click File > Save and select a name and location for the project.

+You're now ready to start editing your project!